Here comes Markit manufacturing PMI ...

-Markit Economics will publish its preliminary reading on the manufacturing sector during June at 9:45 a.m ET.
+A preliminary reading of US manufacturing activity during May will be released at 9:45 a.m.
+ET.

-Economists forecast that the purchasing manager’s index (PMI) rose to 50.9 from a final May reading of 50.7, according to Bloomberg.
+Economists forecast that Markit’s flash Purchasing Manager’s Index (PMI) was 51, according to Bloomberg.

-Markit’s report last month showed that output fell for the first time since September 2009, while new orders rose at the slowest pace this year amid weak client demand.
+The final April print of 50.8 marked the weakest improvement since the series began in September 2009.
+Markit chief economist Chris Williamson said it dimmed hopes that weakness in the first quarter was temporary.

+Regional manufacturing readings from New York and Philadelphia released last week, which were weaker than forecast, suggested that the sector’s recovery is unravelling at a slower-than-expected pace.

-We’ll have the latest once the data cross, so refresh this page for updates.
+We’ll have the latest from Markit when the data cross, so refresh this page for updates.

+NOW WATCH: We asked an astronaut if aliens exist — and his answer was spot on

 Business Insider Emails & Alerts